Back to Posts List

 As mentioned earlier, hackers love taking advantage of known exploits, so as far as possible, keep all your applications up to date.
 If you're using a CMS like WordPress, you might like to try and opt for managed WordPress hosting.

-This kind of hosting places the onus of application updates on the web host, so all you need to do is concentrate on our business and growing your website traffic.
+This kind of hosting places the onus of application updates on the web host, so all you need to do is concentrate on our business and grow your website traffic.

 Always Create Regular Backups